speedyk-005/chunklet-py/README.md

 ## 🤝 Contributing

+Pull requests are welcome!
+Please open an issue first if you'd like to add a feature or fix a bug.

 1. Fork this repo
 2. Create a new feature branch
 3. Code like a star
 4. Submit a pull request

+See [CONTRIBUTING.md](https://github.com/speedyk-005/chunklet/blob/main/CONTRIBUTING.md) for more details.

 -----

 ## 📜 Changelog

-See the [CHANGELOG.md](https://github.com/speedyk-005/chunklet/blob/main/CHANGELOG.md) for a history of changes.
+See [CHANGELOG.md](https://github.com/speedyk-005/chunklet/blob/main/CHANGELOG.md) for a history of changes.

 ---